SV

 Correct Answer: D. Astronomical distance

-A parsec is a unit of length used to measure large distances to objects outside the Solar System.
-One parsec is approximately equal to 3.26 light-years.
-It is defined using trigonometry based on the Earth's orbit around the Sun.
+• **Astronomical distance** = A parsec is a unit of length used to measure large distances to astronomical objects outside the Solar System. • **3.26 light-years** — One parsec is approximately equal to 3.26 light-years, or about 3.086 × 10¹⁶ meters. • 💡 Wrong-option analysis: Brightness: is measured in candela or magnitude; Time: is measured in seconds in the SI system; Mass: is measured in kilograms in the SI system.